Blog · Review Essay · Last reviewed June 23, 2026

 The Book

 Seeing Like a State: How Certain Schemes to Improve the Human Condition Have Failed was published by Yale University Press in 1998.
-Yale's book page describes Scott's cases as large-scale authoritarian plans across collectivization, compulsory village schemes, modernist urban planning, and agricultural modernization.
-The publisher also lists Scott as Sterling Professor of Political Science and Professor of Anthropology Emeritus at Yale.
+Yale's current paperback page lists ISBN 9780300078152 and a February 8, 1999 publication date for that edition.
+The publisher describes Scott's cases as large-scale authoritarian plans across collectivization, compulsory village schemes, modernist urban planning, and agricultural modernization.
+It identifies Scott (1936-2024) as Sterling Professor of Political Science and Professor of Anthropology Emeritus at Yale.
+Yale Political Science reported that he died on July 19, 2024.

 The book's subject is not the state in the abstract.
 It is a particular way of seeing: simplifying people, land, names, work, crops, streets, property, and social life until they become visible to central administration.
 The simplification may begin as practical bookkeeping.
 It becomes dangerous when the map is treated as superior to the life it compresses.